keptn/enhancement-proposals/text/0002-test-finished-with-test-result.md

 ## Internal details

 * *How the change would impact and interact with existing functionality?*: Since the jmeter-service does not send the `sh.keptn.events.evaluation-done`, the lighthouse-service is responsible for this step.
-To make sure, the lighthouse-service could receive the test result and skips the process of querying the SLI-provider since no monitoring data from the test would be available.

 ## Trade-offs and mitigations